Skip links

 • Risk of staffing fragility: A single-hire SEO function fails the day that person takes leave or accepts another offer.
 An agency has redundancy built in.

-Frame the decision as a growth bet with measurable returns, rather than a patch for a performance issue.
-When leadership sees it as a growth investment that belongs at the top of the budget, approval becomes routine.
+Frame the decision as a growth bet with measurable returns rather than a patch for a performance issue.
+When leadership reads it as a growth investment at the top of the budget, approval becomes routine.

 “Budget approval is a storytelling exercise.
 The in-house marketer who walks in with a revenue model attached to specific agency outputs is the one who walks out with a yes.” – Emulent Strategy Team

-The investment case only pays off if the agency you select can actually deliver on it.
+The investment case only pays off if the agency you select can actually deliver on it, which is where the procurement process tends to break down.

 The agency you choose matters more than the fact that you chose one.
 The wrong fit absorbs the budget, produces vague reports, and makes the internal case harder the next time.
 The right fit compounds for years.
-A few signals separate the two.
+A short list of signals separates the two.

 • No outsourcing of core work: The content, technical audits, and strategy should be produced by the agency’s own team, not handed off to offshore subcontractors.